Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Make four no waste flying geese at a time.
 Learn the technique and see a size chart.
-Easy enough for beginners!
+Easy enough for beginners and fast!

 There are times when you want to make more than one flying geese at a time.
 You want to make multiple geese at a time!